How does acceptance contribute to one's overall happiness?

 Scott shares that he tells this story to the community that he works in all the time because he finds it really helpful.
 Whenever he encounters angry people, he always reminds himself that their anger belongs to them and has nothing to do with him.
 This allows him to distance himself from the negativity.

-Scott shares that the first Japanese word he learned was sumimasen, which has three meanings depending on context: “I'm sorry”, “excuse me”, or “thank you”.
+The first Japanese word Scott learned was sumimasen.
+It has three meanings depending on context: “I'm sorry”, “excuse me”, or “thank you”.

 Scott thinks that it also means you’re not just sorry, but, specifically, you’re sorry for putting your needs before others and/or for thinking only about yourself.
 Sumimasen is an apology offered in acknowledgement that you have inconvenienced, or are about to inconvenience, someone: you apologize to avoid tension or potential conflict.
 This changes the situation, giving the person who is upset with you an opportunity to deal with a less tense dynamic, and to find resolution more quickly.